lkempf/casambi-bt/README.md

 - **Improved relay status handling** - Better support for relay units
 - **Bug fixes and improvements** - Various fixes based on real-world usage

 This library provides a bluetooth interface to Casambi-based lights.
-It is not associated with Casambi and is based on reverse engineering of the protocol.
+It is not associated with Casambi.

 For Home Assistant integration using this library, see [casambi-bt-hass](https://github.com/rankjie/casambi-bt-hass).